github/developer.github.com/content/v3/oauth_authorizations.md

   </p>

   <p>
-    This functionality was finalized and became the default for all users beginning April 20, 2015.
+    This functionality became the default for all requests on April 20, 2015.
 Please see <a href="/changes/2015-04-20-removing-authorizations-token-final/">the blog post</a> for full details.
   </p>
 </div>